 Michael Blaszyk has served as a member of our board of directors since July 2015.
-Mr. Blaszyk has served as the chief financial officer and chief corporate officer for Dignity Health (formerly known as Catholic

-Healthcare West), a not-for-profit public benefit corporation, since December 2000.
-Prior to joining Dignity Health, Mr. Blaszyk was the senior vice president and chief financial officer for University Hospitals Health System in Cleveland, Ohio, a healthcare system, from October 1997 to December 2000.
-Mr. Blaszyk also previously served as the managing partner of the Northeast region Health Care Provider Consulting Practice for Merger LLC (formerly known as William M. Mercer), a global consulting firm, and the executive vice president at Boston Medical Center, a non-profit academic medical center.
-Mr. Blaszyk currently serves as Senior Executive Advisor to Beecken Petty O'Keefe & Company.
-Mr. Blaszyk is a director/manager for Medicus, NantHealth, Lumere, Absolute Dental Management, Himagine and Health Management Associates.
+Mr. Blaszyk has served as the chief financial officer and chief corporate officer for Dignity Health (formerly known as Catholic Healthcare West), a not-for-profit public benefit corporation, since December 2000.
+Prior to joining Dignity Health, Mr. Blaszyk was the senior vice president, community hospital group and chief financial officer for University Hospitals Health System in Cleveland, Ohio, a healthcare system, from October 1997 to December 2000.
+Mr. Blaszyk also previously served as the managing partner of the Northeast region Health Care Provider Consulting Practice for Mercer LLC (formerly known as William M. Mercer), a global consulting firm, and the executive vice president at Boston Medical Center, a non-profit academic medical center.
+Mr. Blaszyk currently serves as an Operating Partner to Beecken Petty O'Keefe & Company.
+Mr. Blaszyk is a director/manager for Medicus, ImmunityBio (NASDAQ: IBRX) (an affiliate of Dr. Patrick Soon-Shiong), and Health Management Associates.
 He received his bachelor's degree in life sciences from Wayne State University and his master's degree in health services administration from the University of Colorado.